jamesncox/the-boredinator/src/notes.md

 [] How can I use the /activities/:activityId link with the randomly generated activities.
 Should be able to use the same ActiviyPage component, but how to send the activity in state to the react-router-dom Link?

+[] Create an ActivityError component that displays a more interesting error message when "Activity not found"

 [] New Name ideas
     - NEVER BORED
     - EXPLORE MORE